 5. Have a Car Survival Kit

 In case of emergencies on the road you should keep the proper supplies ready in your car.
-A first aid kit, a shovel, a set of tire chains and some sand or kitty litter can be invaluable during an emergency.
+A first aid kit, a shovel, a set of tire chains (affiliate link) and some sand or kitty litter can be invaluable during an emergency.
 Without question, every car on Colorado’s winter roads should have a survival kit that sits in the trunk or beneath the seats 24/7:

 - Cat Litter (for trekking over ice)